manpanmanpan/manpanmanpan.github.io/_posts/2019-2-27-Linear Regression.md

 P-value is the probability of obtaining a result at least as extreme as the current one, assuming that the null hypothesis is true.

 For example:
 Imagine we did a study comparing a placebo group to a group that received a new blood pressure medication and the mean blood pressure in the treatment group was 20 mm Hg lower than the placebo group.
-Assuming the null hypothesis is correct the p-value is the probability that if we repeated the study the observed difference between the group averages would be at least 20.
+Assuming the null hypothesis is correct the pvalue is the probability that if we repeated the study the observed difference between the group averages would be at least 20.

 #### 2. Power & Type 1 error & Type 2 error